-Due to the intensity of the RC curriculum and the 25+ hours of weekly classroom and clinical contact hours required, it is recommended students not work during the junior fall semester.
-Students and Faculty Advisors will take work requirements and academic progress into consideration when assessing student progress while keeping academic success the primary priority.
-Students are not permitted to be paid for patient care services during clinical education rotations.
+Due to the intensity of the RC curriculum and the 25+ hours of weekly classroom and clinical contact hours required, it is recommended students NOT WORK during the 1st fall semester.
+Students and faculty advisors will take requirements and academic progress into consideration when assessing student progress while keeping academic success the primary priority.
+Students are NOT permitted to be paid for patient care services during clinical education rotations.

-According to Texas Law and the Respiratory Care Practice Act, students are permitted to work under "Student Status" in the healthcare setting while enrolled in an accredited respiratory care program with a letter from the program director/chair or director of clinical education to confirm satisfactory enrollment.
+According to Texas Law and the Respiratory Care Practice Act, students are permitted to work under "Student Status" in the healthcare setting while enrolled in an accredited respiratory care program with a letter from the program director/chair or DCE to confirm satisfactory enrollment.
 Students are not eligible to work in a respiratory care department as a RT assistant until two semesters in the BSRC program have been completed.